aloy/face-grant2025/README.md

-# Teaching statistical learning: An active approach using R and tidymodels
+# Teaching statistical learning: An active approach using R and {tidymodels}

 ### USCOTS 2025